chiaratardioli/aws-restart-journey/Labs/Security/Lab02-Systems-Hardening-Patch-Manager.md

 ## Task 1: Patch Linux Instances Using Default Baselines

 I began by accessing AWS Systems Manager through the AWS Management Console and navigating to Fleet Manager to inspect the available EC2 instances.
-I confirmed that there were three Linux instances and verified their configuration and IAM roles.
+I confirmed that there were three Linux instances and three Windows instances, and verified their configuration and IAM roles.

 ![Fleet Manager Instances](./images/SE-02-fleet-manager-instances.png)